Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 The process to submit complaints about the conduct of an EPA authorised officer.

-TPI operated the landfill under EPA licence HS346 until December 2009, when EPA replaced the licence with a post-closure pollution abatement notice (4 December 2009; PDF 290KB).
-This required TPI to develop and implement several EPA-approved management plans for the long-term monitoring and management of the site.
-These updated plans are:
+Cleanaway operated the landfill under EPA licence HS346 until December 2009, when EPA replaced the licence with a post-closure pollution abatement notice.
+This requires Cleanaway to abide by key actions to ensure the landfill is properly remediated, including a range of auditor reviewed actions and tasks for the monitoring, reporting and management of: